onlyafly/number-headings-obsidian/README.md

 ### Releasing new releases

-- Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.
+* Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.
-- Update your `versions.json` file with `"new-plugin-version": "minimum-obsidian-version"` so older versions of Obsidian can download an older version of your plugin that's compatible.
+* Update your `versions.json` file with `"new-plugin-version": "minimum-obsidian-version"` so older versions of Obsidian can download an older version of your plugin that's compatible.
-- Create new GitHub release using your new version number as the "Tag version".
+* Create new GitHub release using your new version number as the "Tag version".
 Use the exact version number, don't include a prefix `v`.
 See here for an example: <https://github.com/obsidianmd/obsidian-sample-plugin/releases>
-- Upload the files `manifest.json`, `main.js`, `styles.css` as binary attachments.
+* Upload the files `manifest.json`, `main.js`, `styles.css` as binary attachments.
-- Publish the release.
+* Publish the release.

 ### Adding your plugin to the community plugin list

-- Publish an initial version.
+* Publish an initial version.
-- Make sure you have a `README.md` file in the root of your repo.
+* Make sure you have a `README.md` file in the root of your repo.
-- Make a pull request at <https://github.com/obsidianmd/obsidian-releases> to add your plugin.
+* Make a pull request at <https://github.com/obsidianmd/obsidian-releases> to add your plugin.

 ### Manually installing the plugin

-- Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/your-plugin-id/`.
+* Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/your-plugin-id/`.

-### API Documentation
+### Obsidian API Documentation

 See <https://github.com/obsidianmd/obsidian-api>